Click here to listen to a reading of this blog:

 15th December 2015.
 That’s going to be a date that sticks in my mind forever.

-On this date, I began my journey with natural desiccated thyroid.
+On this date, I began my journey with natural desiccated thyroid for my hypothyroidism.

-So after leaving one more pointless, waste-of-time doctors appointment, my other half took the reigns and ordered Thyroid S, a brand of NDT.
+So after leaving one more unfruitful doctors appointment, my other half took the reigns and ordered NDT online.
 He’d painstakingly taken hours looking at reputable sites, gathering sources of information and comparing.
-After many evenings of spending them entirely looking through the websites, he ordered the NDT and turned to me, saying – “There.
+After many evenings of spending them entirely looking through the websites, he ordered the NDT and turned to me, saying “There.
 It’s done.”

 I filled with anxiety.
 But I also filled up with hope.